 Fill in the details below based on the instructions above for the “Critical Step Statement”

-Author name Andrea Schreiber Step : (Write your answer here in the form of a spoken statement.
+Andrea Schreiber:In contrast to the THF protocol vigorous rapid mixing of organic and aqueous phase increases vesicle yield for the BuOH extrusion method. : (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Section – Results